Itami Airport: Plans

 Itami is limited to domestic flights, and can only handle 18 landings per hour and 370 landings per day.
 As of July 2013, NKIAC is considering providing more leniency to the aforementioned restrictions through negotiations with local authorities, on the basis that advances in technology have allowed modern aircraft to be quieter than those in operation when the restrictions were imposed.
 NKIAC hopes to coordinate with local governments to increase the number of slots allowed during the day and to open additional slots during nighttime hours.

 Both Hyogo Prefecture and Itami City are supporters of expanded service at Itami, and established a formal coordination body in July 2013 to propose further reforms such as allowing international charter flights, and to engage in local efforts such as improving ground transportation and publicizing the airport's convenience.
 They planned to enlist the support of the other neighboring municipalities of Toyonaka, Takarazuka and Ikeda.
-On the other hand, the Japanese government has supported Kansai at Itami's expense, and current Osaka City mayor and former Osaka Prefecture governor Toru Hashimoto has been a particularly vocal critic of the airport, arguing that the Chuo Shinkansen maglev line will make much of its domestic role irrelevant, and that its domestic functions should be transferred to Kansai in conjunction with upgraded high-speed access to Kansai from central Osaka.
+On the other hand, the Japanese government has supported Kansai at Itami's expense, and former Osaka City mayor and former Osaka Prefecture governor Toru Hashimoto has been a particularly vocal critic of the airport, arguing that the planned Chuo Shinkansen maglev line will make much of its domestic role irrelevant, and that its domestic functions should be transferred to Kansai Airport in conjunction with upgraded high-speed access to Kansai from central Osaka.
 In 2009, Hashimoto proposed closing Itami and converting the site into an "International Campus Freedom City" operating in the English language with 20,000 residents; the governor of Hyogo criticized the idea as "complete nonsense."
 Hashimoto later expressed support for Transport Minister Seiji Maehara's plan to maintain Itami with further restrictions on the size of aircraft.

+2015~ Privatization

 Kansai International Airport Corporation conducted a public tender to sell the operating rights for Kansai and Itami Airport in May 2015.
-Orix and Vinci SA were the sole bidder for the 45-year contract, at a price of around $18 billion.
-The new operating company will be formed around the end of 2015 and will be 80% owned by Orix and Vinci, with the remaining 20% owned by Kansai-based enterprises such as Hankyu Hanshin Holdings and Panasonic.
+A consortium of Orix, Vinci SA owning 40% of shares, with the remainder 20% owned by Kansai-based enterprises such as Hankyu Hanshin Holdings and Panasonic was the sole bidder for the 45-year contract, at a price of around $18 billion.